JahazielFaye/Dashboard/README.md

-## 🌌 Welcome to my GitHub profile!
-I'm excited to share my projects and contribute to the open-source community.
+## 🌌 Welcome to my GitHub profile! *I'm a Full-Stack Web Developer* & I'm excited to share my projects and contribute to the open-source community.

-🔭 I'm skilled in all aspects of full-stack web development, including front-end technologies like HTML, CSS, and JavaScript, as well as back-end technologies like Node.js, Express, and MongoDB.
+🔭 I aspire to be more skilled in all the aspects of full-stack web development, front-end technologies like HTML, CSS, and JavaScript, as well as back-end technologies like Node.js, Express, and MongoDB.

 💻 I also have experience with React, GraphQL, and serverless architectures, which allow me to build fast, scalable, and modern web applications.